Remind Me (Tom Grennan song)

 "Remind Me" is a song by English singer-songwriter Tom Grennan.
-It was released on 18 March 2022 as the lead single from his forthcoming third studio album What Ifs & Maybes (2023).
+It was released on 18 March 2022 as the lead single from his third studio album What Ifs & Maybes (2023).

 Background

 Speaking about the song, Grennan said, "I wanted to write a song that reminded me of a moment in my life where I realised I had given up something that was really making a difference in my life – in a good way.
 It's about reconnecting.
 It's that feeling when you're at the top of the rollercoaster and you're like: this is the best feeling".

 Music video

 An accompanying video was released on 7 April 2022.